worldbank/GOST_PublicGoods/Implementations/README.md

-This archive contains all data science proect implementations developed by GOST and collaborators over the years.
+This archive contains all data science project implementations developed by GOST and collaborators over the years.
 The majority of them are python jupyter notebooks.
 Some were used as stand-alone scripts, while others build on reusable python packages.

 ### Structure